Dr Jessie Blackbourn

-- Blackbourn, J. (2014).
+- Blackbourn, Jessie (2014).
 Independent reviewers as alternative: An empirical study from Australia and the United Kingdom.
-In Cambridge University Press.
+In Critical Debates on Counter-Terrorism Judicial Review.
+De Londras, Fiona & Davis, Fergal F. Cambridge University Press.
 161-182.

 - Blackbourn, J (2013).
 Power without Responsibility: There is no Valid Scrutiny of Australia’s Anti-Terrorism Laws.
 In Spooked: The Truth about Intelligence in Australia.
 Baldino, D NewSouth Press.
 264-287.

 - Blackbourn, Jessie (2021).
 Mechanisms for Reviewing and Monitoring National Security Laws: the UK and Australia Compared.
 Australian Law Journal and Reports 95(10): 786-797.

 - Blackbourn, Jessie (2020).
 Closed Material Procedures in the Radicalisation Cases.
 Child and Family Law Quarterly 32(4).

 - Blackbourn, J. (2020).
 Counterterrorism Legislation and Far-Right Terrorism in Australia and the United Kingdom.
 Common Law World Review 50(1): 76-92.

 - Blackbourn, Jessie, McGarrity, Nicola & Roach, Kent (2019).
 Understanding and responding to right wing terrorism.
 Journal of Policing, Intelligence and Counter Terrorism 14(3): 183-190.